519seven/tips-and-tricks/uat.wordpress.md

 After an upgrade of any WordPress plugins or WordPress itself, perform the following tests before declaring the upgrade a success:

 1. User Management
+    1. User login
+       1. Captcha present and working?
-    1. Password reset
+    3. Password reset
-    1. Registration
+    4. Registration
 1. Administrator Interface
     1. Administrator login
     1. Administrator access to dashboard